 ISO 17021-1:2015 UKAS Accreditation Certificate International Standard ISO/IEC 17021-1:2015 - Conformity Assessment – Requirements for bodies providing audit and certification of management systems.

 Inspection Bodies UKAS Accreditation Certificate Type A body in accordance with International Standard ISO/IEC 17020:2012 - Conformity Assessment – requirements for the operation of various types of bodies performing inspection.

-certification decisions will be based solely on the objective evidence
+- Certification / inspection / verification will be based solely on the objective evidence